Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 #### M4 : You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

 We could think, as discussed in the previous question, of an application or service that will handle the new hosts and send a message when they are deployed or the fact that they are leaving, to the load-balancer.
-With that we could change the configuration file of the haproxy dynamically and restart it to handle the new configuration.
+With that we could change the configuration file of the haproxy dynamically and restart it to handle the new configuration and the new server.

 #### M5 : Do you think our current solution is able to run additional management processes beside the main web server / load balancer process in a container?
 If no, what is missing / required to reach the goal?
 If yes, how to proceed to run for example a log forwarding process?
 No, the current solution does not allow a container to handle multiple processes.
 This is because Docker has defined that a container is a process, hence only one process can be run by a container.